maxbeauchamp/4DVARNN-DinAE/README.md

 ## Results

-Below is an illustration of the results obtained when interpolating pseudo irregular and noisy wide-swath SWOT observations built (top-right panel) from an idealized groundtruth (top-left panel) with state-of-the-art optimal interpolation (bottom-left panel) and the new proposed end-to-end learning approach:
+Below is an illustration of the results obtained on the daily velocity SSH field when interpolating pseudo irregular and noisy wide-swath SWOT observations built (top-right panel) from  an idealized groundtruth (top-left panel) with state-of-the-art optimal interpolation (bottom-left panel) and the newly proposed end-to-end learning approach:

 ![Farmers Market Finder Demo](figs/animation_grads_OSSE.gif)